Priory experts discuss the new, recently reported ‘phenomenon’ of an increase in diagnoses of attention deficit disorders amongst women.

 “This trend may also reflect the increasing identification of symptoms in children, with parents then recognising those traits in themselves.”

-Indeed, recent conversation (and subsequent campaigning activity) has recently been focused on mothers of children with autistic spectrum disorder (ASD) who have also been diagnosed with ADHD themselves.
+Indeed, recent conversation (and subsequent campaigning activity) has recently been focused on mothers of children with autism who have also been diagnosed with ADHD themselves.

-TV presenter, Christine McGuiness (who fronted a moving BBC documentary with her presenter and comedian husband, Paddy about challenges of bringing up their three children, all with ASD) has recently spoken out about her own diagnosis with ADHD aged 34.
+TV presenter, Christine McGuiness (who fronted a moving BBC documentary with her presenter and comedian husband, Paddy, about challenges of bringing up their three children, all with autism) has recently spoken out about her own diagnosis with ADHD aged 34.

 In adults, the symptoms of ADHD can present as a range of behaviours, including:

 - Poor organisational skills which can affect your ability to carry out work-related tasks or manage finances

 - Frequently starting new projects before finishing old ones

 - Finding it difficult to focus on tasks or prioritise work

 - Forgetfulness and frequently misplacing or losing things